 Ez Bar Lying Triceps Extension

-You should feel the effort mainly in the back of your upper arms, with light tension around the elbows.
-Keep your upper arms steady, move only through the elbows, lower the bar under control, and use a smooth, even tempo through a comfortable range of motion.
+You should feel the effort mainly in the back of the upper arms, with light tension around the elbows.
+Keep the upper arms steady, move only through the elbows, and lower the bar under control with a smooth, even tempo.
+The lying position isolates the triceps effectively — unlike overhead variations, it emphasizes different portions of the muscle due to the changed shoulder angle (Coratella et al., 2022).

 This exercise fits well into upper-body or arm-focused workouts as a main or accessory movement.
-To make it easier, reduce the weight or shorten the lowering range, and to make it harder, slow down the lowering phase while keeping the same strict form.
+Reduce the weight or shorten the lowering range to make it easier, or slow the lowering phase while keeping strict form to increase the challenge.

 - Lie on a flat bench with your feet planted firmly on the ground and grasp the EZ bar with an overhand grip, hands positioned at shoulder-width apart.